lospejos/FlashCards/README.md

 # FlashCards
 C++ Windows desktop application for digital flash cards

-##Features:
+## Features:
 - When answering a flash card, temporal handwritten or text annotations can be made
-- Text search for flash card, card sets or card set collections
+- Filter card sets and card with text search
-- Drag and drop of flash cards, card sets and card collections in the folder structure
+- Drag and drop of flash cards and card sets to change the display order
 - Synchronisation of cards between devices e.g. via OneDrive or Google Drive

-##Design
+## Design
-- Folder structure with flash cards, card sets and card set collections
+- Folder structure with flash cards and card sets, scrollable
+- Direct manipulation
+- Right click pop-up menu to manipulate flash cards and card sets
+- Selection of multiple items with a selection rect when holding the left mouse button

-####Flash card:
+#### Flash card:
 - Front and back with text, handwritten annotations and files (screenshots, images, pdfs, audio)
-- Can be created, edited, deleted and moved into another card set
+- Can be created, edited, deleted and moved (copied/cut) into another card set
+- Shown as a single flash card with its front side

-####Card set:
+#### Card set:
 - Contains n flash cards
-- Can be created, edited, deleted and moved into another card set collection

-####Card set collection
-- Contains card sets and/or card set collections
+- Colored and has a title
-- Can be created, edited, deleted and moved into another card set collection
+- Can be created, edited, deleted and moved
+- Shown as a stack of the containing flash cards (the more cards, the higher the stack)